daydreamerovo/face_recognition_and_privacy_algorithm/README.md

 ## Add Noise to Images in the Frequency Domain and Evaluate
 Run `python run_protect.py` to add noise to the original images.
 You can change the noise mode by adding `--mode gaussian` for adding gaussian noise, Poisson and Salt Pepper noises are supported.
 Sigma, Amount, and radius are hyperparameters controlling how much noise is added and how much of the low-frequency part is kept.

+Run `python utils/update_noise_csv.py --src-csv data/landmarks_dataset.csv  --data-root ../data --modes gaussian salt_pepper poisson` to overwrite the file paths in the CSV file and point them to specific noisy image paths.
+Remember to check paths in the file, and change them into your own local path, e.g., the data path may in /project/data/ or something.

-Run `python eval_noise.py` to get the NME of baseline models on those noise-added images.
+Run `python eval_noise.py  --meta-path data/landmarks_dataset.csv --checkpoint checkpoints/resnet18/best_model.pth --backbone resnet18 --batch-size 64` to get the NME of baseline models on those noise-added images.
+Change backbone or meta-path to noisy CSV paths like `--meta-path data/landmarks_dataset_gaussian.csv` to evaluate other modes.

 # Prerequisites
 Download the prerequisites using `pip install -r requirements.txt`.